 I call Etrade and I’m on hold for 40 minutes.
 I see there’s a way I can “roll the options,” but have no idea what this entails.
 I need more time.
 Like I said, I never trade options.
 This thing needs to jump by Friday or it expires worthless!
 I’m in the August 28 calls and I have everything riding on this.

 As I’m on hold, Apple starts to rise.

 I hang up.
 Screw Etrade.
 I’m a trader, I remind myself.
 I know exactly what I’m doing.
 At all times.

 I decide to take a shower and come back to it in a few minutes.

 My account is now under $30,000 and dropping fast.

 I call Etrade again and wait another 30 minutes on hold.
-I am praying I get someone smart on the phone.
-Someone who has an answer for me.
+I am praying I get someone smart on the line.
+Someone who knows what they are doing.
+Someone who has answers.
 Being that I worked on a trading floor and most of my work was done over the phones; I had a very quick read of people within the first 5 seconds of talking to them on the phone.

 A guy finally gets on the line.
-He’s young, but he’s calm and knowing.
+He’ sounds young, but he’s calm and poised.